Opticcss/Opticcss.github.io/pages/about.md

 ## **About Me**

 ​	My name is Li Jinzhao, a theoretical fanatic.
-Now I am a student majoring in telecommunication engineering, with a certain understanding of the field of applied mathematics, and I am familiar with computation, photon, and other related fields.
+Now I am a student majoring in telecommunication engineering, with a certain understanding of the field of applied mathematics, and I am familiar with computation, photonics, and other related fields.

 ​	Happily, I make "making my own stuff" a daily hobby, and stick to the idea that "you don't need a lot of friends, you just need to be friends with them for life" and try to live a challenging life....